 50% coinsurance for each Medicare-covered service.
-Prior Authorization is required.
+You pay these amounts until you reach the out-of-pocket maximum.

 Medicare Diabetes Prevention Program (MDPP)

 MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.

 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.